Contact Us 1-800-596-4880

 CloudHub 2.0 restarts your Mule applications during infrastructure failure or maintenance, security patching, replica crashes, or replica rebalancing.

-The CloudHub 2.0 infrastructure performs a graceful shutdown by draining connections before transitioning traffic to a new instance of your application replica and terminating the older instance.
-If your application configuration explicitly sets the shutdownTimeout attribute to a value greater than two minutes and thirty seconds, the total shutdown grace period is five minutes.
-Otherwise, the grace period is twice the configured shutdownTimeout value.
+The CloudHub 2.0 infrastructure gracefully shuts down by draining connections, transitioning traffic to a new instance of your application replica before terminating the older instance.
+If your application configuration sets the shutdownTimeout attribute, the grace period is twice the configured value, up to 12 hours maximum.
 By default, shutdownTimeout is five seconds.
 See Global Configurations Reference.

 <mule ...>